ssbc/layered-graph/README.md

 # layered-graph

-compose a graph out of multiple sublayers, and in particular, expose a dynamically updating shortest paths calculation.
+Compose a graph out of multiple sublayers, and in particular, expose a dynamically updating shortest paths calculation.

-later added layers override earlier layers.
+Later added layers override earlier layers.

-## api: LayeredGraph({start, max}) => layers
+## API: LayeredGraph({start, max}) => layers

 `start` is a node id that is the "root" of the graph. hops are [calculated](https://github.com/dominictarr/dynamic-dijkstra) from this node.